srg-imperial/GrayC/ISSTA-2023-AE/fuzzer/README.md

 ## 4. Structure of the Source files of GrayC (fuzzer part)

 This folder contains the code (tool), corpus (data), and seeds for randomisatin (seeds).
-The folder tool, contains include library for GrayC (llvm-fuzzer-includes/), and the sourc files of GrayC aggressive ( mutator_zips-v4) and GrayC conservative ( mutator_zips-v6).
+The folder tool, contains include library for GrayC (llvm-fuzzer-includes/), and the sourc files of GrayC (mutator_zips-v4) and GrayC conservative (mutator_zips-v6).

 The full structure is:
 ```